hoyelam/hoyelam/README.md

 ### Fun Trivia Facts
 * 💬 Can speak Dutch, English, Cantonese, and some Mandarin
-* 🎮 Like esports primarily CS:GO and League of Legends
+* 🎮 Like esports primarily CS and League of Legends
 * 🎵 Like to listen to music, especially Hip-Hop
 * 🏡 Primarily lived in the Netherlands but also Hong Kong
 * ✈️ Travelled to the U.S., China (Shenzhen), Hong Kong, Korea, Thailand, Malaysia, Iceland, Belgium, France, Germany, U.K., Slovenia, Portugal, Spain and Italy